TeodorDimitrov89/santa-claus-smart-budget-app/prompts.md

 ### Prompt 40

 Log all prompts in prompts.md (keep the format with no additional text just propmpt) mark story 1-5 as done and update summary.md

+---

+### Prompt 41

+Log all prompts to prompts.md (keep the current format no extra text) and continue with story 1-6

+---

+### Prompt 42

+let's skip the epic-1-retrospective mark the epic 1 as done and log the prompts (don't change the format , only prompt no extra text).